Fiancee of Aaron Hernandez to appear on Dr. Phil this week

 Dr. Phil asked Shayanna Jenkins Hernandez, “What would cause you to doubt that he took his own life?
 I mean, for noe thing, we know that he had just been acquitted of two murders and had one on appeal, so this had to be the high point of high points in a long, long time, right?”

 “No, I agree and that would make me doubt that he took his own life.
 Umm he was very positive, umm so excited to come home.
-I spoke to him the night before and he was so, “you know, daddy’s going to be home and I can’t wait to sleep in the bed with you guys and I can’t wait to jsut hold you and love you,” umm there was no indication at all, of such events,” she said.
+I spoke to him the night before and he was so, “you know, daddy’s going to be home and I can’t wait to sleep in the bed with you guys and I can’t wait to just hold you and love you,” umm there was no indication at all, of such events,” she said.

 Related Content: Aaron Hernandez’s fiancee to speak on ‘Dr. Phil’ show